-You complete four core papers - refer to the Bachelor of Business overview.
+You complete four core courses - refer to the Bachelor of Business overview.

 Bachelor of Business

-You also choose minor or elective papers depending on your chosen minor(s).
+You also choose minor or elective courses depending on your chosen minor(s).

 You gain an understanding of current employment issues including the complex relationships between employees, employers, government and trade unions, and internal and external factors that influence organisational behaviour.